Jobsite Preparation & Maintenance for Hardwood Floors

 Wipe spills and puddles up as they happen and you will not have any problems with your hardwood floor.
 If you have a slow leak from the dishwasher or fridge, the boards will start to “cup”.
 This should go back down with time if the leak is corrected.

 What if I spill a glass of milk on the floor?
 Will it smell?

 Once again, wipe up the spill.
 If milk runs into the bevel and down inside the wood, do not despair.
 If wood can naturally breathe, it will dissipate and not cause any odor, bacteria or mildew.

 Are the bevels in hardwood floors difficult to clean?

 Some are.
 The deeper the bevel, the more chance for dirt or crumbs to roll into them.
 The smaller bevel will collect little or no dirt: a yearly cleaning may be required.
 Sweep or vacuum to remove grit before you wash floors.
 A damp cloth is sometimes required to wipe up sticky substances such as jam.

 Generally how much notice do you need to bring the materials in and to have them installed?

 Usually, we require 3-6 weeks from the time you place the order to when it can be installed.
 Our Hakwood product from Holland will need to be ordered 8-10 weeks out.
 The more notice given, the more flexible we can be at time of scheduling your installation.
 Custom manufactured stairs or wooden accessories items require 4-6 weeks notice.

-What can I do to prepare for the installation?
+What can I do to prepare for my hardwood installation?